MicrosoftDocs/visualstudio-docs/docs/vsto/word-object-model-overview.md

  [!code-vb[Trin_VstcoreWordAutomation#120](../vsto/codesnippet/VisualBasic/Trin_VstcoreWordAutomationVB/ThisDocument.vb#120)]
  [!code-csharp[Trin_VstcoreWordAutomation#120](../vsto/codesnippet/CSharp/Trin_VstcoreWordAutomationCS/ThisDocument.cs#120)]

- In VSTO Add-in projects, you can generate <xref:Microsoft.Office.Tools.Word.Document> host items at runtime.
+ In VSTO Add-in projects, you can generate <xref:Microsoft.Office.Tools.Word.Document> host items at run time.
 You can use the generated host item to add controls to the associated document.
-For more information, see [Extend Word documents and Excel workbooks in VSTO Add-ins at runtime](../vsto/extending-word-documents-and-excel-workbooks-in-vsto-add-ins-at-run-time.md).
+For more information, see [Extend Word documents and Excel workbooks in VSTO Add-ins at run time](../vsto/extending-word-documents-and-excel-workbooks-in-vsto-add-ins-at-run-time.md).

 ### Selection object
  The <xref:Microsoft.Office.Interop.Word.Selection> object represents the area that is currently selected.
 When you perform an operation in the Word user interface, such as bolding text, you select, or highlight the text and then apply the formatting.
 The <xref:Microsoft.Office.Interop.Word.Selection> object is always present in a document.
 If nothing is selected, then it represents the insertion point.
 In addition, a selection can encompass multiple blocks of text that are not contiguous.